-In 2014, we will take those EMT concepts one step further with the introduction of a new range of specially shielded cables specifically designed for high-end audiophone and recording applications.
+In 2014, we will take those EMT concepts one step further with the introduction the UltraPro range of cables featureing Multi-Stage Reussen Shielding, Gotham's finest cables for high-end audiophile and recording applications.

 We are honored to have had a share in the heritage and legacy of the great audio electronics companies of Central Europe such as Neumann, EMT, AKG, Telefunken, Studer, Beyer, Sennheiser, Klein & Hummel and Microtech Gefell. many of these brands were at one time or another distributed by Stephen Temmer's Gotham Audio Corporation in NYC.
 All of them were instrumental in the creation of legendary analog recordings.